Image

 In recent weeks, new artwork has been popping up along the Richmond Highway Corridor.

 At Mount Vernon Plaza in Hybla Valley, paintings of birds and plant life have begun adorning the facades of several buildings housing retail tenants.
-The shopping center’s property manager, Federal Realty, contracted with BCT Design Group to create the murals.
+The shopping center’s property manager, Federal Realty, contracted with BCT Design Group to design the murals and Cecilia Lueza Art Projects to paint them.

 According to Deirdre Johnson, Federal Realty’s senior vice president for asset management, the murals are an extension of the parklet that opened at the retail plaza last fall and are designed to build upon Mount Vernon’s sense of community.
 The art was inspired by the notion of living outside the hustle and bustle of everyday life, with birds and florals serving as the underlying theme, she said.